celtera/avendish/README.md

  - Automatically generate Python bindings for a C++ class (by leveraging [pybind11](https://github.com/pybind/pybind11)).
  - Automatically generate OSC / OSCQuery bindings for a C++ class (through [libossia](https://github.com/ossia/libossia)).
- - Automatically generate small user interfaces for C++ classes like e.g. Unity3D does (an example is provided with Qt and Nuklear).
+ - Automatically generate [user interfaces](https://celtera.github.io/avendish/advanced/ui.html) for C++ classes like e.g. Unity3D does (an example is provided with Qt and Nuklear).
  - Automatically generate audio plug-ins in a legacy API as an example, as well as in VST3 and Clap formats.
  - Automatically generate Max/MSP and PureData objects.
+ - Automatically generate [GPU draw and compute pipelines](https://celtera.github.io/avendish/gpu/draw.html) (for now only supported in the [ossia/score](https://github.com/ossia/score) bindings with the Qt RHI) to create GPU-based media processors with the same syntax.

 And some more advanced features:

- - Graphics API-agnostic canvas-like UI widgets for custom user interfaces, and [advanced layouts](https://ossia.io/posts/minimum-viable/) (splits, tabs, grids...).
+ - Graphics API-agnostic [canvas-like UI widgets](https://celtera.github.io/avendish/advanced/ui.painting.html) for custom user interfaces, and [advanced layouts](https://celtera.github.io/avendish/advanced/ui.layout.html) (splits, tabs, grids...).
- - Automatic serialization / deserialization of messages for thread-safe messages busses between UI and audio thread (or even over the network).
+ - Automatic serialization / deserialization of messages for thread-safe [messages busses between UI and audio thread](https://celtera.github.io/avendish/advanced/ui.messages.html) (or even over the network).
- - Sample-accurate controls if the host supports that.
+ - [Sample-accurate controls](https://celtera.github.io/avendish/advanced/sample_accurate.html) if the host supports that.
- - Handles audio, image or even purely async message-based processors: it's not only for making audio plug-ins :-).
+ - Handles [audio](https://celtera.github.io/avendish/writing_processors/audio.html), [image](https://celtera.github.io/avendish/writing_processors/images.html) or even purely async [message-based](https://celtera.github.io/avendish/writing_processors/messages.html) processors: it's not only for making audio plug-ins :-).
- - Automatic polyphony when it is meaningful with optimized storage for the inputs.
+ - [Automatic polyphony](https://celtera.github.io/avendish/writing_processors/audio.polyphonic.html) when it is meaningful with optimized storage for the inputs.
+ - Support for injecting features at compile time such as [FFT](https://celtera.github.io/avendish/advanced/fft.html) implementations.
 Unlike many other reflection solutions in C++, this library has two properties:

  - It is entirely non-intrusive.
 The effects do not even need to include a single header.
 All the types are introspected from the content of the provided classes ; this library embraces protocols / traits / typeclass-based design mainly thanks to C++ concepts.